Alain Hertoghe

 Alain Hertoghe (born 1959) is a Belgian journalist, formerly an employee of the French Catholic newspaper La Croix.
 He was fired in December 2003 after writing a book critical of the coverage of the U.S. invasion of Iraq by French newspapers Le Monde, Le Figaro, Libération, Ouest-France and La Croix.

+La Guerre à Outrances

-Entitled La Guerre à Outrances (in English: The All Out War: How the press misinformed us on Iraq), Hertoghe claims that the big five French newspapers were ideological, biased and anti-American in their coverage of the war.
+Entitled La Guerre à Outrances (in English: The All Out War: How the press misinformed us on Iraq), Hertoghe's book claimed that the big five French newspapers were ideological, biased and anti-American in their coverage of the war.
 He selectively presents articles contradicting themselves, or characteristic of the following lines of thoughts: